ollej/rusty-slider/README.md

 The file `slides.md` will be read and split into slides on horizontal lines: `---`

-At the moment, the only markdown supported is headers, paragraphs and code blocks.
+At the moment, the only markdown supported is headers, paragraphs, code blocks, and unordered lists.

 Use left and right arrow keys or left and right mouse button to move back and forth between slides.

 ## Theme

-Create a file called `theme.json` to modify default display values.
+Create a file called `assets/theme.json` to modify default display values.

 If you make your own theme file, and want to share it, I'd be happy to add it to the release.